-The directors have assessed the carrying value of the investments in the subsidiaries and deposit on shares at 31 December 2019 as detailed in Note 6 and Note 8.
-The Company provided for impairment of USD 159,648 against the investment held in Indo Tausch Tradind DMCC and reversal of impairment against deposit on shares in GMR Coal Resources Pte Ltd of USD 72,648,765 based on recoverability.
+The directors have assessed the carrying value of the investments in the subsidiaries and deposit on shares at 31 December 2020 as detailed in Note 6 and Note 8.
+The Company provided a reversal of impairment against deposit on shares amounting to USD 12,200,000 in GMR Infrastructure Cyprus LTD of and USD 17,328,112 in GMR Coal Resources Pte Ltd based on recoverability.